How to Navigate Divorce Recovery

-Going through a divorce recovery may bring a period of mood swings, anger, feelings of rejection and helplessness, pain, or depression.
+Going through divorce recovery may bring a period of mood swings, anger, feelings of rejection and helplessness, pain, or depression.
 Social withdrawal, changes in sleep and appetite, crying spells, difficulty focusing, and a lack of interest in daily activities indicate depression.

 Adjustment often takes up to two years, with loneliness and negative feelings peaking at 18 months – around the time the relief of the divorce has worn off.
 Typically, by the third year, men and women enter new relationships.
-However unresolved guilt, trauma, and grief can remain if it is not addressed.
+However unresolved guilt, trauma, and grief can remain present if it is not addressed.

 During a divorce, childhood issues of emotional and/or physical abandonment can resurface, especially if they have not been addressed and resolved in the past.
 These childhood traumas add to the current emotional turmoil of the divorce.
 In order to break old negative patterns, heal, and emerge strong and healthy, it is essential to deal with any buried feelings of abandonment and betrayal.

 This couple has not worked through their negative pattern, nor the childhood wounds that fostered this pattern.
-They must commit to the work for their own personal growth, to safeguard against the dysfunctional pattern showing up in potential new relationships.
+They must commit to the work for their own personal growth, and to safeguard against the dysfunctional pattern showing up in potential new relationships.

 Divorce Recovery Tips